elugens/hello-javascript/docs/browser-related-questions/browser-document/modifying-the-document.md

 ---

-### Explain the function and syntax of the document.write method.
+### Can you explain the function and syntax of the document.write method?

 <details>
   <summary><strong>View Answer:</strong></summary>